BBK-PiJ-2016-28/cw-temple/README.md

 LIMITATIONS
 1. I was unable to use the GUI and have relied entirely on the TXTmain.java class to code this coursework.
 I believe this has added a layer of difficulty as I was unable to picture the maze and thus spent a great deal of time creating outputs, reading these and, when necessary, drawing the graph and its nodes.
-I tired to fix with problem with Keith, but I was unable to solve the issue and relied solely on printing out to the console.
+I tired to fix this problem with Keith, but I was unable to solve the issue and relied solely on printing out to the console.
+However, to that end it works.

 2. I have declared some unused data structures in the escape method.